noahehall/theBookOfNoah/0current/aws/exams/services/devtools/codepipeline.md

 ## features

 - trigger builds in codebuild and update cloudformation templates with the buildoutput
+- capture and visualize a dlivery pipeline, run it and view real-time status, and retry failed actions
+- automate the release process
+- incorporate source, build and deploy tools
+- integrate with 3rd party and AWS build, test and deploy tools

 ### pricing

 ## terms

 ## basics

+- model the release process with stages and actions
+- each stage can have a number of actions that need to be performed successfully
+- actions can run in sequence/parallel and are associated witha service provide that executes the action or require user intervention
+  - source: where code is stored
+  - build
+  - test
+  - deploy
+  - approval: manual / notifications
+  - invoke: custom fn

 ## considerations